KokserM/time-tracker-task-creator/README.md

    - Enter your Timetracker credentials and click `Log In`.
    - After successful authentication, the extension stores your token and the next click will display the projects dropdown.

-4. **Select a Project & Create a Task:**
+4. **Create a Task and log work:**

    - Choose a project from the dropdown
    - Select date for worklog creation
+   - Select time spent on the task
+   - Check the `Log time with task` checkbox (default: checked)
    - and click `Create Task / Log Time`.
-   -
+   - A toast notification will appear to confirm the task and worklog creation or display an error message.

+5. **Creating a task without logging work:**

+    - Choose a project from the dropdown
+    - Uncheck the `Log time with task` checkbox (default: checked)
+    - and click `Create Task / Log Time`.
     - A toast notification will appear to confirm the task creation or display an error message.

+5. **Task already created:**

+    - Project selection is greyed out
+    - Check `Log time with task` checkbox (default: checked)
+    - Select date for worklog creation
+    - Select time spent on the task
+    - and click `Create Task / Log Time`.
+    - A toast notification will appear to confirm the worklog creation or display an error message.

 ## Configuration
 - API endpoints: